ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/querying/how-to-work-with-suggestion-query.java.markdown

 # Commands : Querying : How to work with Suggestion query?

-To take advantage of a suggestion feature use **Suggest** method from commands.
+To take advantage of a suggestion feature use the **Suggest** method from the commands.

 ## Syntax